syrusakbary/validate_email/README.md

 ## INSTALLATION

-You can install the package with pip:
+Pypi removed newer versions due to license issues.
+You can install the packages right out from gitea, by keeping tags specified as versions.
+E.g. for version 1.0.9, you should use the following `pip install` syntax:

-    python -m pip install py3-validate-email
+    python -m pip install git+https://gitea.ksol.io/karolyi/py3-validate-email@v1.0.9

 ## USAGE